Jump-out the toxins (Rebounding for lymph drainage).

 Deep breathing.
 Seriously just do it.
 Right now.
 Fill those lungs and make sure your shoulders don’t move (your belly should).
 My sisters in choir taught me how to breath.
 First start by laying of your back.
 Breath.
 Do you see you stomach rise.
 Now try it sitting.
 Its harder isn’t it?
 Just practice.
 This link will help you.

 Poop/enema: Yes getting your colon moving is a good idea.
 Remember its not all about fiber but the good bacteria that helps you eliminate too.
 A coffee enema or colon cleansing can give your liver a nice detox (don’t be squeamish or scared- your body may need it), which is going to help the lymph system in return.
+I wrote a whole post to help you here.
+I bought this nontoxic enema bucket.
 When your colon is cleaned up, this puts less stress on your other organ, especially your detox (liver, kidney, lung) and lymph (spleen) organs.

 Food.
 Proper nutrition is key too.
 Your body relies on nutrients to keep the body healthy in all aspects.
 Take out foods you are sensitive or allergic to, because they can but a big toxic burden on your whole body and mind.
 For me, food and environmental allergies cause face puffiness and fluid retention in my body.